-To find contact information for Webster faculty and staff, click on the “Contact Us” tab in the top right corner of the Webster website, and enter the name of the person you wish to contact in the search box under “E-mail & Phone Directory.”
-To find contact information for an office or department, use the directory found on the Offices & Departments Directory.
+To find contact information for Webster faculty and staff, click on the Directory tab in the bottom right corner of the Webster website, and enter the name of the person you wish to contact in the search box.
+To find contact information for an office or department, use the A-Z Directory.

 Where can I buy things for my room, and what are the nearest grocery stores, malls, etc?